benhannafin/gleesons-pub-sales-analytics-dashboard/README.md

 The original POS data from Gleesons has been excluded from this public version.

-No customer data, payment information, private business figures, or original company records are shared.
+No customer data, payment information, or private business figures are shared.

-The public dataset is simulated and is included only to demonstrate the dashboard structure and analysis approach.
+The public dataset is simulated and is included to demonstrate the dashboard structure and analysis approach.